ItzSahil101/nothing/README.md

-yu may wonder i am doing this file uselees commit nothign just fo rthe sterak
+yu may wonder i am doing this file uselees commit nothign just for the sterak 0key